ResidentMario/pytorch-training-performance-guide/book/intro.md

 ## Acknowledgements

-This book is based on a sequence of blog posts I wrote for our [blog](https://spell.ml/) while working for Spell.
+This book is based on a sequence of blog posts I wrote for the [blog](https://spell.ml/) while working for Spell.
 We are a model ops company that specializes and making training and deploying deep learning models on the cloud as simple and easy as possible.

-I was inspired to collect and edit these disparate posts into a single book by the blog post [Faster Deep Learning Training with PyTorch – a 2021 Guide](https://efficientdl.com/faster-deep-learning-in-pytorch-a-guide/), by Lorenz Kuhn.
-This led to [one of the most popular r/MachineLearning posts of all time](https://www.reddit.com/r/MachineLearning/comments/kvs1ex/d_here_are_17_ways_of_making_pytorch_training/).
+I was inspired to collect and edit these disparate posts, plus some new material, into a single book by the blog post [Faster Deep Learning Training with PyTorch – a 2021 Guide](https://efficientdl.com/faster-deep-learning-in-pytorch-a-guide/), by Lorenz Kuhn.
+This blog post was the subject of [one of the most popular r/MachineLearning posts of all time](https://www.reddit.com/r/MachineLearning/comments/kvs1ex/d_here_are_17_ways_of_making_pytorch_training/).